Optimal Algorithms for Geometric Centers and Depth: Introduction

-\myparagraph{Voting games and the yolk.} Suppose there is a collection of $n$ voters in $\R^d$, where each dimension represents a specific ideology.
-In a fixed dimension, each voter maintains a value along this continuum representing their stance on a given ideology.
+Suppose there is a collection of $n$ voters in $\R^d$, where each coordinate represents a specific ideology.
+In each coordinate, each voter has a value representing their stance on a given ideology.
 One can interpret $\R^d$ as a \emph{policy space}, and each point in $\R^d$ represents a single policy.
 In the Euclidean spatial model, a voter $\pa \in \R^d$ always prefers policies which are closer to $\pa$ under the Euclidean norm.
 For two policies $x, y \in \R^d$ and a set of voters $\PS \subset \R^d$, $x$ \emph{beats} $y$ if more voters in $\PS$ prefer policy $x$ compared to $y$.
 A plurality point is a policy which beats all other policies in $\R^d$.
 For $d = 1$, the plurality point is the median voter (when $n$ is odd) \cite{b-orgdm-48}.
-However for $d > 1$, a plurality point is not always guaranteed to exist \cite{r-nndshemr-79}, and deciding if a plurality point exists in an arbitrary dimension is \coNPComplete \cite{bnt-rmresvg-91}.
-(The centerpoint is a point that guarantees a ``respectable'' minority of size at least $n/(d+1)$.)
+However for $d > 1$, a plurality point is not always guaranteed to exist \cite{r-nndshemr-79}.
+It is known that one can test whether a plurality point exists (and if so, compute it) in $O(dn\log n)$ time \cite{dbgm-facpp-18}.
+Note that the plurality point is a point of Tukey depth $\ceil{n/2}$---in general this is the largest possible Tukey depth any point can have; while the centerpoint is a point that guarantees a ``respectable'' minority of size at least $n/(d+1)$.

-To overcome this, one generalization of a plurality point is the yolk \cite{m-cdifpsc-86}.
-A hyperplane is a \emphi{median hyperplane} if the number of voters lying in each of the two closed halfspaces is at least $\ceil{n/2}$.
+Since plurality points may not always exist, one generalization of a plurality point is the yolk \cite{m-cdifpsc-86}.
+A hyperplane is a \emphi{median hyperplane} if the number of voters lying in each of the two closed halfspaces (bounded by the hyperplane) is at least $\ceil{n/2}$.
 The \emphi{yolk} is the ball of smallest radius intersecting all such median hyperplanes.
-Note that when a plurality point exists, the yolk has radius zero.
-In general, computing the yolk is \NPHard when the dimension is part of the input \cite{bnt-rmresvg-91}.
+Note that when a plurality point exists, the yolk has radius zero (equivalently, all median hyperplanes intersect at a common point).

+In terms of real world politics, one can think of the yolk as representing an area of ambiguity where the policy of a political party might be located.
+Such an ambiguity might be intentional, or the natural consequence of forming a party made out of people with differing views.

 We also consider the following restricted problem.
-A hyperplane is \emphi{extremal} if and only if it passes through $d$ points, under the assumption that the points are in general position.
+A hyperplane is \emphi{extremal} if and only if it passes through $d$ input points, under the assumption that the points are in general position.
 The \emphi{extremal yolk} is the ball of smallest radius intersecting all extremal median hyperplanes.
 Importantly, the yolk and the extremal yolk are different problems---the radius of the yolk and extremal yolk can differ \cite{st-lml-92}.